Andrew-Draganov/Neural-Networks-in-Application/README.md

 The course is split up into three sections:

-- The first consists of an introduction to machine learning and neural networks for four lectures.
+- An introduction to machine learning and neural networks for four lectures.
 - After this, specific types of neural networks are discussed.
     - These are auto-encoders, Convolutional networks and Recurrent Networks/LSTMs.
 - Finally, we discuss five papers that are either important in the field or just really cool.
 The papers in order are: